jomihaka/dxvk-poe-hack/README.md

+# WARNING
-# WARNING: use only at your discretion.
+Use only at your discretion.

 While this has nothing to do with cheating, you may be banned from online games if anti-cheat systems doesn't like it.
 The repository's name contains the word 'hack' only because the author didn't think of its association to cheating.